Surface water, rivers, lakes and spring water source heat pumps

 Another alternative is to use a very large plastic pipe (like a ground source slinky) in a gravel bed with the spring water running across it.
 This should be a fit-and-forget system and can be extremely efficient.
-A lot of pipes will be need, and problems could arise if they are not.
+A very large amount of pipes will be need.

 Rivers and streams

 A river or small stream can be utilised, but the water temperature could approach freezing point in mid winter.
 For direct pumping (open loop), many heat pumps require water at temperatures above 5 to 8°C (varying depending on model).
 This means that in colder climatic regions, the heat pump may not work in the depth of winter.
 It is probably most practical to install river source systems in situations where a lot of heat is required, for example in commercial situations.
 The same water quality constraints and pumping-power issues apply as spring source (above).